Robert Stuart (British Army officer)

-Major Robert Stuart (c.
-1812 – 17 June 1901) was a British army officer and diplomat who served in Eastern Europe and the Caribbean.
+Major Robert Stuart (17 February 1813 – 17 June 1901) was an Irish army officer and diplomat.

-Early life and family
+Early life

-Stuart was born in Ireland in about 1812 to Thomas Stuart (of Whitehall, County Clare, and Lifford, County Limerick, the alleged illegitimate son of Thomas Smyth and brother of Charles "Hindoo" Stuart).
-One of his eight brothers was the surgeon and artist James Stuart.
+Robert Stuart was born on 17 February 1813 in County Clare, Ireland to Thomas Stuart.
+Through his father, Stuart was the nephew of Charles Stuart and was the potential grandson of Irish politician Thomas Smyth.
+Stuart was one of 8 siblings and was the younger brother of the artist James Stuart.

-On 2 June 1842 he married Elizabeth Sarah Cathcart, youngest daughter of the Hon. and Rev. Archibald Hamilton Cathcart and Frances Henrietta Fremantle and granddaughter of Charles Cathcart, 9th Lord Cathcart.
-They had no children.

-Two of his nephews, William Horwood Stuart and Charles Leader Justice Stuart, the sons of his brother the Rev. William Stuart (Vicar of Mundon and Rector of Hazeleigh in Essex), also entered the diplomatic service and served around the Black Sea, although both also had their careers cut short: Charles drowned in the Danube at Brăila in Romania in 1885 and William was murdered at Batum in Georgia in 1906.
-Another nephew, the Rev. Robert Stuart King, was a clergyman and football player.
+Through his brother Rev. William Stuart, Vicar of Mundon and Rector of Hazeleigh in Essex, Stuart was the uncle of William Horwood Stuart.
+Through his brother Rev. Walker King, Rector of Leigh-on-Sea, Stuart was the uncle of Robert Stuart King and Charles King.

 Military and diplomatic career

-Stuart purchased an ensign in the 44th Foot in 1834.
+On 23 May 1834, Stuart enlisted as an ensign in the 41st Regiment of Foot.
 Later promoted lieutenant, he exchanged into the 7th Foot in 1838 and purchased a captaincy in 1842.
 He exchanged into the 41st Foot in 1851 and retired in 1852.

 During the Crimean War, however, he rejoined the army, rising to the rank of major and serving on the staff of General Fenwick Williams.
 He remained in the region after the war.
 In 1858 he was appointed Vice-Consul at Volos, and in 1860 was sent to investigate the condition of Christians in Thessaly and Epirus.
 In 1861 he became Consul in Albania, based in Janina.
 In 1873 he was made Consul-General for the Russian ports in the Black Sea and the Sea of Azof, and was based at Odessa – at this time his private secretary was his nephew, William Horwood Stuart.

 In 1874 he became Consul-General in Haiti and Chargé d'Affaires for the Dominican Republic, and in 1876 he helped to save the life of the President of Haiti, Michel Domingue, during an uprising.
 He was also the author of a confidential report sent to the Foreign Office entitled "The People of the Haitian Republic", which may have been an unacknowledged source for the memoirs of his predecessor, Spenser St. John, which were published in 1884.

-Stuart retired in 1883 to Breton Lodge, Leamington Spa, where he died on 17 June 1901 at the age of 88; he is buried in Leamington Cemetery.
+Stuart retired in 1883 to Breton-lodge, Leamington Spa.